bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 * [GitHub account](https://github.com/)
 * [Docker Hub account](https://hub.docker.com/)

-First, you have to create a new repository on GitHub, and add at least a `Dockerfile`, with a `FROM bitriseio/IMAGE-ID:latest` statement at the top of the `Dockerfile`, like the one you can see at: [https://github.com/viktorbenei/docker-bitrise-android-ext/blob/master/Dockerfile#L1](https://github.com/viktorbenei/docker-bitrise-android-ext/blob/master/Dockerfile#L1 "https://github.com/viktorbenei/docker-bitrise-android-ext/blob/master/Dockerfile#L1") (_don’t forget to commit & push it!_).
+1. Create a new repository on GitHub.
+2. Add at least a `Dockerfile` with a `FROM bitriseio/IMAGE-ID:latest` statement at the top of the `Dockerfile` like this [one](https://github.com/viktorbenei/docker-bitrise-android-ext/blob/master/Dockerfile#L1).
+3. Commit and push it.

-Which image to use?
+{% include message_box.html type="note" title="Which image to use?" content="

-* If you don’t need the Android tools you should base yo **image** the **bitrise-base** (`bitriseio/docker-bitrise-base`) image and install just the things you need.
+* If you don’t need the Android tools, you should **base your image on the** **bitrise-base** (`quay.io/bitriseio/bitrise-base`) **image** and install just the things you need.
-* If you need the Android tools then you should use the **android** (`bitriseio/docker-android`) image or the **bitrise-base** (`bitriseio/docker-bitrise-base`) image.
+* If you need the Android tools, then you should use the **android** (`quay.io/bitriseio/android`) image or the **bitrise-base** (`quay.io/bitriseio/bitrise-base`) image.
-* You should only use the **android-ndk** (`bitriseio/android-ndk`) image as the base image if you actually need the NDK.
+* You should only use the **android-ndk** (`quay.io/bitriseio/android-ndk`) image as the base image if you actually need the NDK.
+* You should only use the Android NDK LTS, if

-  From a performance perspective: you should install the least amount of tools in your image, as it’ll make your image smaller, which means faster download & build start.
+From a performance perspective, if you install the least amount of tools in your image,  it’ll make your image smaller, which means faster download & build start. "%}

 You now have the description of your image.
 Go to [Docker Hub](https://hub.docker.com/), click `Create` in the top menu and select `Create Automated Build`.
 If you haven’t linked your GitHub account to your Docker Hub account you’ll have to do it now.
 Once the link between GitHub and Docker Hub is established you’ll see a list of your GitHub repositories.
 Select the repository you just created (the one with the `Dockerfile` in its root), and follow the guide.